mehulagg/gitlab/doc/development/multi_version_compatibility.md

 2 & 3 are problematic.
 In particular, 3 could occur even in non multi-version deployments (if the user has an open browser tab or cached frontend client).

+1. **expand**: an additive backend change is made, preserving the existing behavior.
+1. **migrate**: a redundant change is made to the frontend client to use the new behavior, falling back to the old.
+1. **contract**: nothing uses the old backend code, it can be safely removed along with the fallback from the frontend code.

 ## Examples of previous incidents

 ### Some links to issues and MRs were broken